Factorization of Jet Mass Distribution in the small $R$ limit: Factorization theorem for the jet mass distribution

-Considering inclusive jet scattering cross section, it can be factorized as \be \frac{d\sigma}{dydp_T^J} = \int^1_{z_J=p_T^J/Q_T} \frac{dz}{z} \frac{d\sigma_i(y,z_J/z)}{dy dp_T^i} D_{J/i} (z). \ee Here $\sigma_i$ is the cross section with a parton $i$ in the final state and $Q_T$ is the maximal $p_T$.
-Since we consider an observed jet in the central rapidity region, the rapidity $y$ scales as $\lesssim \mO(1)$. $D_{J/i}$ is the jet fragmentation function (JFF) for a given fragmenting parton $i$.
-JFF can be described as the probability that the outgoing jet from the mother parton aquires a momentum fraction $z$.
-In order to include the information on the jet mass, we introduce a generic jet function denoted as $\Phi_{J/i}(z,M_J^2)$: \be D_{J/i}(z) = \int_0^{\Lambda^2_{\mr{alg}}} dM_J^2~ \Phi_{J/i}(z,M_J^2). \ee Here $\Lambda^2_{\mr{alg}}$ is the maximal jet mass for a given jet algorithm.
-Thus the differential cross section of the jet mass can be written as \be \frac{d\sigma}{dydp_T^JdM_J^2} = \int^1_{z_J} \frac{dz}{z} \frac{d\sigma_i(y,z_J/z)}{dy dp_T^i} \Phi_{J/i} (z,M_J^2). \ee
+When we consider the inclusive jet scattering cross section such as $N_1N_2\to JX$ and the observed jet $J$ has a small radius $R ~(\ll 1)$, we can factorize the scattering cross section as~\cite{Dasgupta:2014yra} \be \frac{d\sigma}{dydp_T^J} = \sum_i\int^1_{z_J=p_T^J/Q_T} \frac{dz}{z} \frac{d\sigma_i(y,z_J/z,\mu)}{dy dp_T^i} D_{J/i} (z,\mu). \ee Here $\sigma_i$ is the cross section with a parton $i$ in the final state and $Q_T$ is the maximal $p_T$ for a given rapidity $y$.
+Since we consider a jet in the central rapidity region, the rapidity $y$ is given to be $\lesssim \mO(1)$. $D_{J/i}$ is the so-called fragmentation function to a jet (FFJ)~\cite{Kang:2016mcy,Dai:2016hzf} for a given mother parton $i$.
+The FFJ is described as the probability that the outgoing jet from the mother parton acquires a large momentum fraction $z$.